Most B2B articles have a pattern.

 One final thing they could do to make their content a demand-generating one would be to integrate the reviews on the ‘Customer Stories’ segment into their content when it fits.
 Doing this would be better than publishing these reviews in a section of their site where most prospects won’t ever find them or care to visit.

 TL;DR: Content marketing, when done correctly, is supposed to generate demand for a product and retain existing customers.
-According to Tim Suolo, it does so for Ahrefs:
+According to Tim Soulo, it does so for Ahrefs:

 Unfortunately, many B2B SaaS brands go about it the wrong way by either avoiding any mention of their product or going overboard by stuffing their product excessively without context.

-The Product-led Storytelling or Product Storytelling approach helps you execute content marketing that presents your product as the solution to your reader’s problem, aiming to convert them to Product Qualified Leads (PQLs).
+The Product-led Storytelling approach helps you execute content marketing that presents your product as the solution to your reader’s problem, aiming to convert them to Product Qualified Leads (PQLs).

 It’s a unique approach where you can confidently send even paid traffic to your content pages, just like Ahrefs: